-This trip is structured so that most of your costs are 'pay as you go' via the local payment, some optionals and your spending money.
+This trip is structured so that some of your costs are 'pay as you go'.
 This allows you to control your budget and only pay for those things you wish to do.
-Overland trips have been costed this way for many years and for a number of reasons - partly as prices for some optionals can vary a lot month to month, partly as some optionals are quite seasonal such as specific game parks and white water rafting, partly as different clients like to do different options and partly as banking in Africa is quite difficult.
+Overland trips have been costed this way for many years and for a number of reasons - partly as prices for some optionals can vary a lot month to month, partly as some are quite seasonal such as white water rafting, partly as different clients like to do different options and partly as banking in Africa is quite difficult.
 Doing it this way you also know that your money is regularly going directly to local operators on the ground in Africa.
 Do remember also to carry what you need for before and after the safari on top of the above budget.

-What we cover from the price and local payment?
+What we cover from the price